-- Young people want to behave well and that adults can learn and use strategies to support them in achieving this. - Behaviour is a means of communication and we support our students in communicating their needs safely and appropriately. - With the right support and intervention, we can help our students to learn how to improve their behaviour. - Some students need direct teaching in how to recognise that they are responsible for their own behaviour and the need to make positive choices.
+- Young people want to behave well and that adults can learn and use strategies to support them in achieving this. - Behaviour is of earns of communication and we should support our students in communicating their needs safely and appropriately. - With the right support and intervention, we can help our students to learn how to improve their behaviour.
+We believe that - Some students need direct teaching in how to recognise that they are responsible for their own behaviour and the need to make positive choices.
+We also recognise that

 - Any behavioural interventions need to be given time to have an effect.
-We understand that mistakes are part of the learning process and our students are at different stages in this developmental process. - Adults need to have a well-informed understanding of their needs and respond to our students in a non-judgmental and supportive way.
+We understand that mistakes are part of the learning process and our students are at different stages in this developmental process. - All of our students also have learning difficulties which may impact how they learn to behave.
+Adults need to have a well-informed understanding of their needs and respond to our students in a non-judgmental and supportive way.